yuvasriv289-ui/ORM2/README.md

 Enter the code for admin.py and models.py

 ### STEP 4:
-Execute Django admin and create details for 10 books
+Execute Django admin and create details for 5 Car

 ## PROGRAM